 Learn about the different types of trusts

-Irrevocable trusts can be beneficial to a donor considering gifting to minor children, as trusts allow for more donor control of the assets, even after the donor's death.
-By setting up a trust, donors can direct how they want the money to be managed and specify how it can be distributed and when it should be withheld.
-It can also be used as a vehicle to transfer assets to an adult child.
+Irrevocable trusts (often called "irrev trusts") can be used to remove assets from a wealthy investor’s estate, which can be useful for estate tax minimization.
+They can also be beneficial to a donor considering gifting to minor children, as irrev trusts allow for more donor control of the assets, even after the donor's death.
+By setting up an irrev trust, donors can direct how they want the money to be managed and specify how it can be distributed and when it should be withheld, even if that happens after the donor's death.
+Irrev trusts can also be used as a vehicle to transfer assets to an adult child in cases where the same kinds of control are needed.

-There are many other advantages to using a trust.
-The money could be protected from lawsuits, creditor claims, and divorce settlements, so long as the trust is structured properly.
-It can help ensure that the assets end up where you want them to go, with fewer unforeseen risks.
+There are many other advantages to using an irrev trust.
+The assets held in them can enjoy some degree of protection from lawsuits, creditor claims, and divorce settlements, so long as the trust is structured properly.
+It can thus help ensure that the assets end up where you want them to go, with fewer unforeseen risks.

 Another option to consider for gifting to minor children is utilizing a custodial account such as those established by the Uniform Gift to Minors Act and the Uniform Transfer to Minors Act (UGMA/UTMA).
 A custodial account allows you to make gifts to an account invested in the child’s name, and the assets in the account can be used for any expense for the benefit of the children.